 John Delaney is president of Windstar Cruises and has overall executive responsibility for all business and global operations for the award-winning small ship cruise line.
 He joined the Windstar team in July 2016.
 Delaney was formerly SVP of Global Marketing and Sales for Seabourn Cruise Line and held a number of positions at Holland America Line including Vice President of Revenue Marketing, Director of Special Projects, and Manager of Management Advisory Services.
 He also had significant tenure with The Walt Disney Company including leading the Financial Planning & Analysis function at the Disneyland Resort.
-John earned his BS in Business Administration and Accounting from California State University in Long Beach, California, and resides in Seattle where he serves on the board of directors of the Pike Place Market Foundation.
+John earned his BS in Business Administration and Accounting from California State University in Long Beach, California, and resides in Seattle where he serves on the board of directors of the Seattle Aquarium and Reach The World in New York City.
 John is also a member of the Culinary Institute of America’s invitation-only Society of Fellows.

 Vice President of Fleet Operations